ruzzelwidjaja/country-catalog/README.md

 ## 🌟 Features

-- **Country Information:** Search for countries and view detailed information.
+- **Country Information:** Search for countries and view detailed information including a dynamically generated travel guide.
-- **Interactive UI:** Drawer animation for displaying country details.
+- **Interactive UI:** Drawer animation for displaying country details, powered by [Emil Kowalski's Drawer Component](https://vaul.emilkowal.ski/).
 - **Responsive Design:** Optimized for both desktop and mobile devices.
 - **External Links:** Quick access to Google Maps, Twitter, and Google Flights for each country.
+- **Travel Guide Generation:** Create personalized travel guides for each country using the GPT-4 API.

 ## 🚀 Getting Started